 ● Data Controller: Investing in Ethnicity

-● We will only collect personal information that you have voluntarily decided to provide to us
+● We will only collect personal information that you have voluntarily provided to us

 ● Depending on how you choose to interact with us, we may collect your name, email, phone number, IP address or any other contact details or content which you have provided to us.
-These details will not be used by our organisation (SPM Group Ltd) and team
+These details will only be used by our organisation (SPM Group Ltd) and its employees.

 ● We will always ask you before processing your data in any other ways

-● We will use an anonymised version of your personal data, from which you cannot be identified, to prepare statistics and reports.
+● We will use an anonymised version of your personal and organisation’s data, from which you cannot be identified, to prepare statistics and reports.

 ● We will never sell, rent or give away your data to other third parties